Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Cursor scores higher in user reviews (4.7 vs 4.5).
 Both offer free tiers — try each before committing.

 Cursor